yassirzerko/End2End-ToneGen-NLP/README.md

 **General Explanation**

 Feature representation techniques transform text into a format that machine learning models can understand.
 In this project, five distinct methods of feature representation are employed to characterize texts.
-Here are the used feature representation techniques in the project.
+Here are the used feature representation techniques in the project : Bag-of-Words (BoW), TF-IDF, and 3 Word2Vec text representations (max, mean, sum) with 5 different Word2Vec models, for a total of **17 text representation techniques**ag-of-Words (BoW), TF-IDF, and 3 Word2Vec text representations (max, mean, sum) with 5 different Word2Vec models, for a total of **17 text representation techniques** .

 **Bag of Visual Words (BoVW)**